spamegg1/reviews/README.md

 #### Motivation, Mental Resilience

 - It's all about doing what you don't want/like to do.
 (Just like life in general) It's very difficult and usually not all that pleasant.
 It *has* to be a struggle; without struggle there is no growth.
+- Adjust your expectations!
+[Your expectations are almost always too high](https://www.youtube.com/watch?v=Zjl2vmy02As), and they are your enemy.
+Falling short of your unrealistically high expectations will demotivate you quickly.
+This applies both to your expectations from yourself, and from the language / tools you use.
 - You are always *behind*, despite getting stronger.
 That's OK.
 Because when you get stronger, you notice the harder problems and set your sights on higher challenges.
 You notice how much was *beyond your vision* previously.
 It opens up a whole new world of more stuff you don't know.
 You didn't know *how much stuff there was that you didn't know.* Now you have a much better idea of how much you didn't know (it's *a lot more* than you thought!).
 - Don't focus on your perceived *deficiencies* ("I can't do this". "why can't I do this?", "why it takes me so long?", "why can't I see such a simple thing?"); instead remind yourself that you *are* growing over time, and the challenge is also growing along you.
 Knowing everything, solving everything easily would be very boring, wouldn't it?
 - Understand both positive and negative reinforcement, and use them both to your advantage.